Rugal/rugal.github.com/_posts/2014-12-15-load-jar-in-repl.md

 New version of clojure deprecated the `use` function.
 They trying to propagate `require`.
 Since load all functions into current namespace will result into a banch of problems.
-By using `require` with `:all` ane `:refer` options, you could do the same work in a more flexible way.
+By using `require` by `:refer` with `:all` options, you could do the same work in a more flexible way.

 ----